rbjork/MarsWeatherProbe/README.md

 This project(residing in https:/github/rbjork/MarsWeatherProbe) contains the code for building a AWS cloud based IoT application.
-As with most IoT application, it contains code to support device(s) calls to the cloud,  code to run on the cloud, and code that runs on a monitoring/control applications for humans can interact with.
+As with most IoT application, it contains code to support device(s) calls to the cloud,  code to run on the cloud, and code that runs on a monitoring/control applications for humans to interact with.

-This project was started with the intentions to meet several requirements.
-Assume a data source containing weather data is being generated on a daily basis from the planet Mars.
+This project was started with the intention to meet several requirements as stated in the following:  Assume a data source containing weather data is being generated on a daily basis from the planet Mars.
 Come up with a solution to receive, record and measure the average temperature.
 Also, trigger some kind event when the temperature drops below some specified value.

-The following assumptions were made after this basic specification was provided.
+The following assumptions were made after the above specification was provided.
 First that Amazon Web Services (AWS) would be used and those services would accumulate a log of temperature readings along with meta information.

 Final design: